Are you thinking of hiring a virtual assistant from the Philippines?

 How much does it cost?

 Virtual Staff Finder has a one time fee of $495.
 You would need to pay your Virtual Assistants directly.
 You would need to fix your salary rates accordingly to the market.
-For example for a common General Virtual Assistant average rate vary from $450 (22800 pesos) – $600 (30400 pesos) Fortunately Virtual Staff Finder offers many resources and an e-book which can help you fix salaries for your virtual assistants.
+For example, a standard General Virtual Assistant average rate varies from $450 (22800 pesos) – $600 (30400 pesos) Fortunately Virtual Staff Finder offers many resources and an e-book which can help you fix salaries for your virtual assistants.

 Virtual Assistant Job Boards

 Do you prefer to hire a Filipino virtual assistant on your own?
-These remote work websites help you find and connect with potential candidates.
+These remote work websites help you find and connect with VA’s, including freelancers and independent contractors.

-Onlinejobs.ph is the largest job site for Filipino employees who seek remote working opportunities.
+Onlinejobs.ph is the largest job site for Filipino workers who seek remote working opportunities.
 The website allows you to handpick resumes which are suitable for your job role.
-You can go through thousands of virtual assistant profiles for job roles such as Digital Marketing, Writing, General Assistance etc. After the hiring process, the website allows you to maximize your productivity with their inbuilt tools.
+You can go through thousands of virtual assistant profiles for job roles such as Digital Marketing, Writing, General Assistance, Administrative Assistance, etc. After the hiring process, the website allows you to maximize your productivity with their inbuilt tools.

 How does it work?